nadia-el/pi-control-panel/README.md

 ### Running on Raspberry Pi
 1. Publish PiControlPanel.Api.GraphQL project targeting ARM and copy the files to /home/picontrolpanel
-2. Build PiControlPanel.Ui.Angular project navigating to the project folder and running
+2. Navigate to PiControlPanel.Ui.Angular project folder and build the client
 ````bash
 ng build --prod
 ````